hitiksaini/js-projects/README.md

 ### `Note`
- This Repositroy is in progress and I will keep updating the project code when done.
-Once the project is done I'll check the list.
-Anyone want to contribute, welcome.
+This Repositroy is in progress and always will because as I said above 'learning never stops'!
+I will keep updating the projects whenever done or even if I find something good on the web to share for this repository.
+Anyone want to contribute and make this a great collection of mini projects like these, Welcome :)